sarasrking/Network-Know-How/Episode 2.md

 ---
 title: "Networks"
 teaching: 30
-exercises: 1
-activities: 3
+exercises: 3
+questions:
-- Networks - What are they and how do they differ?
+- What are common networks and how do they differ?
 objectives:
 - Differentiate between different types of networks
-- Understand what the National Research Network is and how to find out more information about it
+- Understand what the National Research Network is
 - Calculate file transfer times using an online tool
 - Conduct a ping test and understand the result
 keypoints:
 - Different networks behave differently.
-Knowing about network speeds will help you make helpful data movement decisions.
+- Knowing about network speeds means good data movement decisions.
 ---

 # NETWORKS